 The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through the first anniversary of the commencement of the Offering.
-We reimburse the Advisor for all such advanced expenses ratably over the 60 months following the first anniversary of the commencement of the Offering.
-Wholesaling compensation expenses of persons associated with the Dealer Manager are paid by the Dealer Manager without reimbursement from us.
+We reimburse the Advisor for all such advanced expenses ratably over the 60 months following the first anniversary of the commencement of the Offering without reimbursement for us.